TEP Fellows

 Tau Epsilon Phi Graduate Student Fellowship in Jewish Studies

 Thanks to generous private support, the Carolina Center for Jewish Studies offers a Tau Epsilon Phi Graduate Student Fellowship for graduate student recruitment.
-The fellowship includes a $25,000 stipend with benefits for the first year as well as for the fifth year of study, to aid as a recruitment tool for prospective graduate students pursuing doctoral degrees.
+The fellowship includes a competitive stipend with benefits for the first year as well as for the fifth year of study, to aid as a recruitment tool for prospective graduate students pursuing doctoral degrees.
 As such, the fellowships will have eight-year cycles, with the first four years focused on recruiting new students to Carolina, followed by four years of supporting these students in their fifth years of study.
-Our first cohort of four TEP Fellows is currently at UNC and the very first Fellow, Tine Rassalle, defended and completed her PhD in fall 2021.
-She is now the curator at the Museum of the Southern Jewish Experience in New Orleans.

 Our first cohort of students: Cohort A: